tarun142605/threat_monitor/README.md

 ### 🔔 Automatic Alert Creation

-When an event with `HIGH` or `CRITICAL` severity is created:
+When a **new** event with `HIGH` or `CRITICAL` severity is created:

-1. ✅ An alert is automatically generated
+1. ✅ An alert is automatically generated via Django signal
 2. ✅ Alert status is set to `OPEN`
-3. ✅ Alert is linked to the event
+3. ✅ Alert is linked to the event via ForeignKey
-4. ✅ Duplicate alerts are prevented (one alert per event)
+4. ✅ Duplicate alerts are prevented (enforced by database UniqueConstraint and application logic)
+5. ⚠️ **Note:** Alert creation only occurs on event creation, not on updates

 ---